otirjan/search-engine/Answers.md

 Explanation of what data structures are used where.
 For each, state
     - time and space complexity (Big-Oh),
     - why it is the appropriate data structure and what other data structure could have been used.

+DocParser
+    Data structures used: vector & set
+    Time Complexity:
+        Vector: O(1) for adding elements at the end, O(n) for accessing randomly or inserting/deleting in the middle.
+        Set: O(log n) for insertions, deletions, and lookups Space Complexity:
+        Vector: O(n)
+        Set: O(n)
+    Why they are appropriate data structures:
+        Vector: ideal for storing words because vectors provide fast access to data and are efficient in terms of memory when elements are added at the end.
+        Set: Perfect for stopwords because it offers efficient search, insertion, and deletion operations.
+The log(n) complexity for these operations ensures performance remains manageable even as the set size grows, which is important for checking stopwords frequently during parsing.
+    What other data structure could've been used:
+        Vector: we could've used a list instead, but they don't provide as efficient random access.
+        Set: we could've used an unordered set since the order of the stopwords isn't important for faster performance, but it would cost us higher memory consumption and worse worst-case performance.

+Node
+    Data structures used: inside of the Node struct in the AVLTree we implemented a map to associate document file paths with their respective frequencies of the keyword (key of the node).
+    Time Complexity: search, insert, and delete are O(log n) Space Complexity: O(n)
+    Why it's an appropriate data structure:
+        - keeps its keys sorted, which is beneficial for data traversal
+        - efficiently associates two pieces of data (document path and frequency) which is essential for the indexing/retrieval
+        - maps can dynamically grow as documents are added to the index Alternative data structures: we could've used a vector or array, but this would lose the quick search and insertion benefits of a map and resizing the array is costly

+IndexHandler
+    Data structure used: AvlTree instance-- Each tree associates a key (word, person, or organization name) with a map that tracks document file paths and the frequencies of occurrences.
+    Time Complexity: insert/search/delete is O(log n) and balancing is O(1) Space Complexity: O(n)
+    Why it's appropriate: self-balancing, ordered access, dynamic data handling
+    Alternatives: hash tables offer fast access times but they lack the order and efficient range of query capabilities provided by the AVL tree

+Query Processor:
+    Data structures used: vector to store tokenized and processed query terms, map used to rank ndocument paths based on their frequencies, set used for stop words
+    Time Complexity:
+        Vector:  tokenization is O(n)
+        Map: O(log n) for insertions, deletions, and lookup
+        Set: O(log n) for stop word checking
+    Space Complexity:
+        Vector: O(n)
+        Map: O(n)
+        Set: O(n)
+    Why it's appropriate:
+        Vector: vectors are ideal since size changes as words are added/removed during processing
+        Map: maps provide sorted order and efficient lookups, inserts, and deletions, which are essential for ranking and aggregating document data based on search relevance
+        Set: ensures that each stopword is stored only once and provides efficient lookups, which is critical for the quick processing of query terms against a list of stopwords.
+    Alternatives:
+        Vector: could use a list, but it would have slower random access
+        Map: could use unordered map for faster average-case performance, but without the benefit of sorted keys.
+        Set: could use unordered set but would have higher space consumption

 ### User Documentation
 - What are the features of your software?